gnadnivek/gnadnivek.github.io/README.md

 such as simple mathematics, google queries, and time and weather updates.
 Speech Buddy's location may be incorrect.
 Test this by asking the current time or weather, and change your location in your amazon profile accordingly.

+### Colour Tutorial Setup

+To set up the color skill kit that is provided to you on AWS, login to your account, select the Lambda program, and search for “color”.
+A color skill kit should appear.
+After selecting the skill, follow the steps that were provided to make the skill as the previous skill, “IAM”.
+Once you have completed the steps and filled in the required fields that are needed for the intents and the utterances; these can be found on [Sanjays GitHub page](https://github.com/Sanjay4966/Sanjay4966.github.io), the PDF are developer-amazon-com and developer-amazon-web.

 \pagebreak